shukieshah/AccountLedger/README.md

 The API is exposed and deployed on an AWS EC2 instance (public IP http://18.212.100.191).
 Clone this repository to experiment with or run the API locally.

+Alternatively, you can check out the [SamplePythonClient notebook](SamplePythonClient.ipynb) for code snippets and how to use the API for an example usecase.

 ## Instructions for Running Locally

 In order to run the API locally, ensure you have Node.js and npm installed.